shostakovich/mugim/source/_posts/2012-12-02-lessons-from-the-prime-factorization-dojo.markdown

 You do not know how to solve the problem.
 Not everything is as simple as the [FizzBuzz][2] Kata.

 Adding another test alone does not suffice.
-Its a common hurdle for newcomers to TDD.
+It's a common hurdle for newcomers to TDD.

 ## How to solve this?

-Of course the solution might be to think about the algorithm.
-Maybe on a sheet of paper.
+Grab a sheet of paper and think about the algorithm.
 Or do a little spike until you fully understand the problem.

-Then come back and continue.
-Sometimes its just not true, that a design "magically" emerges.
+Sometimes it's just not true, that a design "magically" emerges.

 ## Learnings

 You need a sound knowledge about where to go - otherwise you will have problems with TDD along the way.
-Then you have to lean back and think.
+Then you have to lean back and think a little bit or get feedback from something else then your tests.

 TDD is cool, but it can not solve every problem.
-Especially not complicated algorithms (and this is a really easy one of course).
+Especially not complicated algorithms (this is a really easy one of course).

 Another personal learning for me was to watch myself better, when I do a kata the first time.

 When the design does not emerge from the tests - I should listen to them.
-Maybe they want to tell me that I have absolutely no idea what I am doing and that I need to think ;)
+Maybe they want to tell me that I have absolutely no idea what I am doing and that I need to think more..

 [1]: http://en.wikipedia.org/wiki/Prime_factor
 [2]: http://www.codingdojo.org/cgi-bin/wiki.pl?KataFizzBuzz